JoemarDeVera/ecommerce-analysis/README.md

   Includes exported charts and dashboard visuals generated from the analysis for quick viewing without running the code.

 - **data/**
-  Stores the raw and/or processed dataset used in the analysis.
+  Stores the processed dataset used in the analysis.

 Viewers can explore the **notebooks** folder to review the full Python workflow and code logic, or browse the **images** folder to quickly view the final visualizations.
 - 📓 [View Analysis Notebook](notebooks/analysis.ipynb)